AtefehJebeli/Lake_Detection/Submission_1/README.md

 "Attention_Res_UNet_Trained_on_Balanced_Data.ipynb" Notebook

 1. Tiling for Consistency: The original extracted regions in our dataset vary in size.
 To ensure consistency, we tile these regions into 512x512 patches with overlapping sections and zero padding applied as needed.
+This part is done in preprocessing Notebook.
 The resulting tiled images are saved in three separate folders:
 trained_tiles: Tiled images used for training.
 mask_tiles: Tiled masks associated with the training data.
 test_tiles_no_overlap: Tiled test images without overlapping sections.

-2. Training the Model with Balanced Data: In this notebook, we train our model using a subset of tiled training images containing balanced data.
+3. Training the Model with Balanced Data: In this notebook, we train our model using a subset of tiled training images containing balanced data.
 This subset consists of 2,000 images of their masks labeled as "lake" (1) and a random selection of 2,000 images of their masks labeled as "no lake" (0).
+This part is done in preprocessing Notebook.

-3. Making Predictions on Test Images: Once the model is trained, it is then employed to make predictions on all the test images in our dataset.
+4. Making Predictions on Test Images: Once the model is trained, it is then employed to make predictions on all the test images in our dataset.

-4. Code Guidance: In the code cells, you will find a descriptive cell preceding each code cell.
+5. Code Guidance: In the code cells, you will find a descriptive cell preceding each code cell.
 These descriptive cells provide valuable information and guidelines for executing each code cell.
 Note that some cells may require setting specific paths, which are clearly indicated in the code for your convenience.

-5. Note on Sanity Check Cells
+6. Note on Sanity Check Cells
 This notebook contains several sanity check cells that are designed to verify the correctness of the workflow and the accuracy of the predictions.
 These cells are provided for reference and validation purposes and do not need to be executed during the typical usage of the notebook.
 Above each sanity check cell, you will find clarifications and explanations regarding its purpose and expected output.
 Feel free to review these cells to gain insights into the validation steps and to ensure the robustness of your analysis.
 When running the notebook for its primary purpose, such as training a model, making predictions, or performing post-processing, it is not necessary to execute the sanity check cells unless you have specific debugging or verification needs.
 In most cases, the primary workflow steps outlined in this README should suffice for your project.